ballerina-platform/module-ballerinax-aws.redshift/README.md

 The `aws.redshift` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/tree/master/examples).

+1. [Read data from the database](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/query) - Connects to AWS Redshift using the Redshift connector and performs a simple SQL query to select all records from a specified table with a limit of 10.

+2. [Insert data in to the database](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/execute) - Connects to AWS Redshift using the Redshift connector and performs an INSERT operation into a specified table

+3. [Music store](https://github.com/ballerina-platform/module-ballerinax-aws.redshift/blob/main/examples/music-store) - This example illustrates the process of creating an HTTP RESTful API with Ballerina to perform basic CRUD operations on a database, specifically AWS Redshift, involving setup, configuration, and running examples.

 ## Issues and projects

 The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina library.
 To report bugs, request new features, start new discussions, view project boards, etc., visit the Ballerina library [parent repository](https://github.com/ballerina-platform/ballerina-library).